golemfactory/awesome-golem/README.md

 ### Docs and releases

-- [Yagna handbook](https://handbook.golem.network/) - Handbook for the New Golem implementation, Yanga.
+- [Yagna handbook](https://handbook.golem.network/) - Handbook for the New Golem, implementation name, Yagna.
 - [Releases List](https://github.com/golemfactory/yagna/releases) - Github releases of Yagna.

 ## Running a node on New Golem